Vodafone Australia

 Vodafone Australia is an Australian telecommunications brand providing mobile and fixed broadband services.
-Vodafone’s mobile network covers more than 23 million Australians, and Vodafone has commenced the rollout of its 5G mobile network.
+Vodafone’s 4G mobile network covers 99% of the population, and the 5G mobile network covers 94.5% of the population.
 Vodafone NBN fixed broadband services are available in capital cities and selected regional centres.
 Vodafone is the third-largest wireless carrier in Australia, with 5.8 million subscribers as of 2020.

 Vodafone Australia became a subsidiary of TPG Telecom after the merger between Vodafone Hutchison Australia Limited and TPG Corporation Limited, in July 2020.